Logo Text Blaze

 _

-This snippet allows you to select a date and writes the date 91 days later.
+The snippet below demonstrates this by allowing you to select a date and then writing the date 91 days later.
 You'll notice that the date selection is done inside a note and therefore is not typed when the snippet is inserted.
 The date selection is using a Form Date command (Pro feature) and then sets it as the date "anchor" using the At setting, which is then shifted by 91 days.

 The date in 91 days from a selected date